marianamorabris/Portfolio/content/pages/projects/project-three.md

 colors: colors-a
 date: '2022-01-22'
 client: Awesome client
 description: I'm currently working on a personal project!
-It is a work in process still
+It is a work in process still.
 featuredImage:
   type: ImageBlock
   url: /images/bg3.jpg